 📖 Make the best fried rice with leftover rice!

 Heat oil in a large pot or skillet on medium heat.
-Add jalapeño peppers, cabbage, and mushrooms (+ fresh veggies, like bell peppers) to the hot oil.
-Sauté until veggies are cooked and mushrooms are golden brown (5 minutes).
+Add jalapeño, cabbage, and mushrooms and cook for ~5 minutes.

 Overhead view of fresh veggies added to large pot with hot oil.